open-swells/open-swells-app/README.md

 ### Previously

-This project was previously a 3 forecast for my local break using an LSTM network ([site](https://go-ml-surf-forecast.onrender.com/), [github](https://github.com/evancoons22/nbdc-buoy-data)).
+This project was previously a 3 day forecast for my local beach using an LSTM network, and later graph neural networks ([site](https://go-ml-surf-forecast.onrender.com/), [github](https://github.com/evancoons22/nbdc-buoy-data)).
 I have since expanded it to include a 16 days forecast for 170+ locations thanks to Environmental Modeling Center and NOAA.

 ### Running the App

 You can run this app locally.

 1. clone repo
-2. `$ go run main.go`
+2. `$ go run .`
-3. go to localhost:8080
+3. go to localhost:8081

 ### Resources and Tools
 - [htmx](https://htmx.org/)